Furnace Shortage Update: November 2021

 Copper supply and price levels play a major role in the manufacturing and installation of HVAC systems.
 This is because copper is used to produce many parts that make up an HVAC system.

 For example, copper tubes are used in the manufacturing of AC condenser and evaporator coils.
-Copper is also used to make the lines for AC installation, as well as the wiring needed for power.
+Copper is also used to make the lines for AC installation.
+As well, copper heat exchangers are often used in the production of furnaces and the wiring needed to power HVAC units.

 As you probably know, when a material is in short supply its price increases drastically.

 Therefore, HVAC manufacturers are facing increased costs due to the extensive use of copper in AC and furnace components.
 These increased costs are passed along to consumers, resulting in higher prices across the board.
-Many popular manufacturers, like Trane, have recently announced price increases.
+In fact, many popular manufacturers, like Trane, have recently announced price increases.

 Keep in mind, manufacturers are moving away from copper to aluminum AC parts.
 This may be a helpful alternative, as copper prices continue to soar.